VEP will host its signature spring fundraising event, An Evening of Inspiration, virtually on Thursday evening, June 24, 2021.

 May 15 – June 20, 2021

-VEP’s 35th Anniversary Celebration will kick off with the “35 Days for 35 Years Challenge” fundraiser.
+It’s not too late to register for “35 Days for 35 Years Challenge” fundraiser!
 Starting May 15, and for the following 35 days, complete a challenge of your choice (it can be the same activity or different ones).
 Whether writing a letter to one friend, walking a mile, cooking a new meal or reading 10 pages – do something every day to better yourself or the world around you in honor of VEP’s 35 years of service.

 By donating $35 to Volunteer English Program to participate in this fun challenge, you’ll join hundreds of others working together to make a lasting, life-long improvement in the lives of individuals and their families for generations to come.